IBM-Blockchain-Archive/marbles/README.md

   3. size (int, size in mm)
   4. owner (string)

-We are going to create a Web based UI that can set these values and store them in our blockchain.
+We are going to create a UI that can set these values and store them in our blockchain's ledger.
-The marble gets created in the blockchain storage aka ledger as a key value pair.
+The marble is really a key value pair.
 The `key` is the marble id, and the `value` is a JSON string containing the attributes of the marble (listed above).
 Interacting with the cc is done by using the gRPC protocol to a peer on the network.
 The details of the gRPC protocol are taken care of by an SDK called [Hyperledger Fabric Client](https://www.npmjs.com/package/fabric-client) SDK.